Arms industry of Russia: State orders

 During the crisis years of the Russian economy, the country's military industry survived mainly on exports.
 Today, domestic military procurement is an important source of income for the industry.
-State orders for military equipment have risen considerably during the last decade.
+State orders for military equipment have risen considerably during the last decades.
 While in 2002, the State Defense Order amounted to only RUB 62 billion, by 2007 the sum had risen to RUB 302.7 billion.
 When calculated in constant 2000 prices, this represents an increase by a factor of two.

 The State Defense Order for 2009 was expected to amount to a record of RUB 1.2 trillion, showing an increase of RUB 70 billion from the previous year.
 The order was expected to be raised by a further RUB 40 billion for 2010, and by RUB 60 billion for 2011.
 Military-Industrial Commission of Russia is responsible for supervising the distribution and implementation of the State Defense Order.
 In 2005, Putin initiated an industry consolidation programme to bring the main aircraft producing companies under a single umbrella organization, the United Aircraft Corporation (UAC).
-The aim was optimize production lines and minimize losses.
+The aim was to optimize production lines and minimize losses.
 The program was divided in three parts: reorganization and crisis management (2007–2010), evolution of existing projects (2010–2015) and further progress within the newly created structure (2015–2025).
 The State Duma Defense Committee has announced that the nation's defense spending, including research and development R&D spending, will total $16.3 billion (RUB487 billion) in 2010, $19.2 billion (RUB574 billion) in 2011, $24.3 billion (RUB726 billion) in 2012, and $38.8 billion (RUB1.16 trillion) in 2013.
 While total defense spending will increase, the amount allocated for R&D will drop from the current 2010 level of 22 to 16 percent by 2013.
 The modernization of weaponry will instead receive a significant portion of total spending, with 13 percent designated for the 2010 fiscal year, 15 percent for 2011 and 2012, and 14 percent for 2013.
 The top procurement priorities are the following: RS-24 intercontinental ballistic missiles, Bulava submarine-launched ballistic missiles, Su-24 fighters, Su-35 long-range fighters, submarines, corvettes, frigates, and battlefield command-and-control systems.
 The plan for 2010-2013 only represents a small portion (16%) of that amount, just over RUB2.9 trillion ($98.6 billion).
 The government intends to spend RUB19 trillion ($613 billion) over the next decade to modernize the armed forces.